Geetu-Sethi/Customer-Behavior-Analysis-in-Excel/README.md

 3. Short Forms of Marital Status column's data values changed to Full Forms for better understandability.

 📌📌 I could also remove columns such as ID, Children, Education and Cars because these columns are not that useful for my analysis.
-But, I kept them for the time being.
+But, I kept them as the dataset is not that big.

 Now, it's time to wake up your sleeping detective as we are diving into the Analysis World!! 🤠😀